DHTMLX/gantt-docs/data/desktop/task_types.md

 04_customization/12_custom_task_type.html
 }}

-Custom display for task types
+Custom display of task types
 -----------------------------------------------------------------

 To customize the look of existing task types, use the api/gantt_type_renderers_config.md option.
 The options allows you to redefine functions responsible for displaying different tasks types on the page.